 Forgiving my father was probably the most important step I took.
 That session was only the beginning of my healing process, but it was necessary as it helped me unpack the problem and apply the right remedy.

-It has been about two years since my first cleansing prayer session and I have seen great progress with my anger issues.
+It has been about two years since my first renewal prayer session and I have seen great progress with my anger issues.
 By the grace of God, He has given me access to my past so that I can face my deepest wound head on.
 By giving it up to God, I have been able to go through my healing without the burden of my wound.

 As I experienced forgiveness, I was able to forgive.
 This removed the biggest block to my path to full recovery.